-Coleman has created a product that takes the best of portability and cooking ability and merged it into one fantastic grill that can go nearly everywhere you want to take it.
+Coleman created a product that took the best of portability and cooking ability and merged it into one fantastic grill that can go nearly everywhere.

-Perfect for RV camping and trips, or for picnics and tailgate parties.
+This grill is so versatile, it’s perfect for RV camping and trips, or picnics and tailgate parties.

-What really makes this RoadTrip grill a great portable grill is just how easy it is to take with you.
-Yes, it might have a really big cooking surface, but it folds down in a snap.
+What really makes this RoadTrip grill a tremendous portable grill is just how easy it is to take with you.
+Yes, it might have a large cooking surface, but it folds down in a snap.
 The stand cleverly becomes an extendable handle on one side and wheels on the other, making the LXE very easy to wheel down to your favorite beach spot.